 The new policy follows an April 2013 Supreme Court ruling that stated people who exhibit only “sensation” disorders could be recognized as Minamata disease victims.
 The ruling is much less strict than the criteria the government adopted in 1977 — which say that people must display sensation disorders as well as other symptoms, including reduction of their field of vision, to be recognized as Minamata disease victims.

 The Environment Ministry’s new policy says people who display only sensation disorders in their limbs can be recognized as Minamata disease victims but it includes conditions that will impose a heavy burden on latent Minamata disease victims.
-Those who wish to be recognized as Minamata victims must show documentation that can prove the period in which they ate fish contaminated with organic mercury, how they obtained such fish, their dietary habits and their family and occupational history.
-They also must also document the level of mercury concentration in their bodies at the time they ate the contaminated fish.
+Those who wish to be recognized as Minamata victims must show documents that can prove that they lived or stayed in areas where fish contaminated with organic mercury were usually eaten.
+They also must explain how they obtained such fish, their dietary habits, including how long they habitually ate fish in question, and their family and occupational history.

 Nearly six decades have passed since the first case of Minamata disease was discovered in Minamata, Kumamoto Prefecture, in 1956.
 Obviously it would be extremely difficult for latent Minamata disease victims to prepare such documents, so it is unlikely that under the new policy a large number of Minamata disease sufferers would be recognized and given relief measures.